 Description: The credit provides a statewide job tax credit to any business or headquarters engaged in manufacturing, warehousing and distribution, processing, telecommunications, broadcasting, tourism, or research and development.
 Retail establishments are only allowed the credit if located in one of the 40 least-developed counties of the state.
 Average wages must be greater than the average wage of the county in the state with the lowest average wage.
 To be eligible, employers must offer health insurance to all new employees.
-It also provides a tax credit for businesses enterprises designated as operating in less-developed areas.
-These include areas with ten or more contiguous census tracts with higher than 15 percent poverty and counties with both a military base and a government owned and operated industrial park...
+It also provides a tax credit for business enterprises designated as operating in less-developed areas.
+These include areas with ten or more contiguous census tracts with higher than 15 percent poverty and counties with both a military base and a government owned and operated industrial park..

-2018 2019 2020
+2019 2020 2021

-Income Tax Expenditure 14 15 15
+Income Tax Expenditure 15 16 16

-Corporate Income Tax Expenditure 93 94 95
+Corporate Income Tax Expenditure 94 96 97

-Insurance Premium Tax Expenditure 8 9 9
+Insurance Premium Tax Expenditure 9 6 9

-State Tax Expenditure 115 117 119
+State Tax Expenditure 118 121 122

 (m) Denotes a value of less than \$1 million

-5.00300 Exemption for premiums of high-deductible health plans
+5.00300 Exemption for premiums of high-deductible health plans premium tax liability any premiums paid by Georgia residents for highdeductible health plans as defined by Section 233 of the Internal

+Statute §33-8-4

-Statute §33-8-4 Year Enacted 2008 Year Effective 2009
+Year Enacted 2008

+Year Effective 2009

 Note The local exemption expired on December 31, 2014.
+Description: Insurance companies are allowed to exempt from their insurance